HyperDbg/hwdbg-website/docs/use-cases/comparing-with-tsm.md

-# Evaluation
+---
+sidebar_position: 2
+---

+# dslang vs. Trigger State Machine (TSM)
-In this chapter, the impact of the proposed hardware debugger is discussed and the evaluation result between similar tools (Xilinx ILA) is elaborated.
+In this section, the impact of the proposed hardware debugger is discussed and the evaluation result between similar tools (Xilinx ILA) is elaborated.

 # The Impact of Proposed Hardware